Does your baby take (frustratingly) short naps? As in baby only naps 30 minutes at a time?

 Suddenly your baby becomes pickier about where and how she’ll fall asleep.
 She may wake up early from naps, fight naps or seem restless in general.
 So if you’ve found yourself wondering “Why does my baby suddenly take short naps or fight naps?” here’s what to do.

 This is the classic sign that it’s time to make her daytime sleep space similar to her nighttime sleep space in order to help her nap well.
-All of the elements that help her sleep at night will help her nap better as well (like white noise, darkened bedroom, and the familiarity of her crib and sleep sack.)
+All of the elements that help her sleep at night will help her nap better as well.

 Offer your child a nap-friendly space for every nap.
 This will (eventually) help her nap better and longer, because it provides the best quality and most restorative sleep.